--Most sites are up a steep hill, but we will help you carry up your gear between 2pm-6pm with our trusty 4x4 Mule.
+-All sites are up a STEEP HILL, but we will help you carry up your gear between 2pm-6pm with our trusty 4x4 Mule.
 For safety reasons, no passengers are allowed.
 Please email and/or call if you will be later than 6pm and remember that you may have to carry your own gear up.
 (Please note, you are responsible for carrying your own gear downhill when you check out, so remember to camp lightly if that’s a concern.
 You can ask the host upon arrival to make special arrangements, in which case a $10 gratuity is suggested.)

 -We encourage you to leave us a review on Hipcamp, sign our Guest Book, help us translate our signs into more languages, make friendly suggestions, and always alert us to any problems or hazards.